nus-cs2103-AY1718S2/addressbook-level4/collated/functional/hzxcaryn.md

             + PREFIX_EMAIL + "email@example.com";

     public static final String MESSAGE_SAVE_SUCCESS = "Timetable is successfully exported!";
-    public static final String MESSAGE_EMAIL_SUCCESS = "Timetable is successfully sent to your email!";
+    public static final String MESSAGE_EMAIL_SUCCESS = "Timetable is sent to your email."
+            + "Please check your internet connection if you fail to receive the email.";

     private final Email emailToSendImageTo;